Scleroderma: Prognosis

 As of 2012, the five-year survival rate for systemic scleroderma was about 85%, whereas the 10-year survival rate was just under 70%.
 This varies according to the subtype; while localized scleroderma rarely results in death, the systemic form can, and the diffuse systemic form carries a worse prognosis than the limited form.
 The major scleroderma-related causes of death are: pulmonary hypertension, pulmonary fibrosis, and scleroderma renal crisis.
-People with scleroderma are also at a heightened risk for contracting cancers (especially liver, lung, haematologic, and bladder cancers), and perhaps, cardiovascular disease.
+People with scleroderma are also at a heightened risk for developing osteoporosis and for contracting cancer (especially liver, lung, haematologic, and bladder cancers).
+Scleroderma is also associated with an increased risk of cardiovascular disease.

-According to a study of an Australian cohort, between 1985 and 2015, the average life expectancy of a person with scleroderma increased from 66 years to 74 years (around 8 years less than the average Australian life expectancy of 82 years).
+According to a study of an Australian cohort, between 1985 and 2015, the average life expectancy of a person with scleroderma increased from 66 years to 74 years (the average Australian life expectancy increased from 76 to 82 years in the same period).

 Epidemiology

 Scleroderma most commonly first presents between the ages of 20 and 50 years, although any age group can be affected.
 Women are four to nine times more likely to develop scleroderma than men.

 This disease is found worldwide.
-In the United States, prevalence is estimated at 240 per million and the annual incidence of scleroderma is 19 per million people.
-Likewise in the United States, it is slightly more common in African Americans than in their White counterparts.
+In the United States, prevalence is estimated at 240 per million, and the annual incidence of scleroderma is 19 per million people.
+Likewise, in the United States, it is slightly more common in African Americans than in their white counterparts.
 Choctaw Native Americans are more likely than Americans of European descent to develop the type of scleroderma that affects internal organs.
 In Germany, the prevalence is between 10 and 150 per million people, and the annual incidence is between three and 28 per million people.
 In South Australia, the annual incidence is 23 per million people, and the prevalence 233 per million people.
-Scleroderma is less common in the Asian population.